C191068/Ali_Khatami_Lottery7/README.md

 We need to reset timestamp, evrytime the winner is picked we want to resest the timestamp as well <br>

-So that we can wait another interval and let people particicpate <br>
+So that we can wait another interval and let people particicpate in lottery for that interval <br>